AndreaDejanGrande/Triglav/doc/FAQ.md

 blockchain.

-## Are OpenCL kernels from other mining software usable in sgminer?
+## Are OpenCL kernels from other mining software usable in Triglav?

 Most often no.